GoodSync Connect Manual

 UserID = "my-user-id"

-GoodSync UserID of Server User, generated from email, unique.
+GoodSync UserID of the Server User, generated from email, unique.

 EMail = "my@user.id"